wmj142326/wmj142326.github.io/_pages/about.md

 Welcome to my Homepage!
 My name is **Wang Meijun (王美军)**.

-I am currently a Ph.D. student at the University of Science and Technology Beijing (USTB), under the supervision of [Professor Yu Meng](https://me.ustb.edu.cn/shiziduiwu/jiaoshixinxi/2022-03-24/543.html).
+I am currently a Ph.D. student at the University of Science and Technology Beijing (USTB), under the supervision of [Professor Yu Meng](https://me.ustb.edu.cn/shiziduiwu/jiaoshixinxi/2022-03-24/543.html), and also a joint Ph.D. student at Nanyang Technological University (NTU), College of Computing and Data Science (CCDS), under the supervision of Professor [Ying He](https://personal.ntu.edu.sg/yhe/), supported by the CSC program.
 My research interests focus on **Human Pose Estimation and Generation** in the field of deep learning, particularly in **Vehicle Active and Passive Protection Technology for Pedestrian Safety** in autonomous driving applications.
 Sharing, contributing, open-sourcing, and helping others are some of my greatest joys!
 Feel free to reach out to me anytime if you have any questions — [Contact me here 💬](https://github.com/wmj142326/OpenSource/issues/new?title=Please write down your theme briefly&body=Hi%20there!%20I%20have%20a%20question...).

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 Look forward to my continuous new research work!

 # 📖 Educations
+- *2025.09 - Now*, Ph.D.
+(Joint Program), College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), Singapore.
-- *2023.09 - Now*, Ph.D in University of Science and Technology Beijing.
+- *2023.09 - Now*, Ph.D.
+School of Mechanical Engineering, University of Science and Technology Beijing (USTB) , China.
-- *2020.09 - 2023.06*, M.S. in University of Science and Technology Beijing.
+- *2020.09 - 2023.06*, M.S.
+School of Mechanical Engineering, University of Science and Technology Beijing (USTB) , China.
-- *2016.09 - 2020.06*, B.S. in University of Science and Technology Beijing.
+- *2016.09 - 2020.06*, B.S.
+School of Mechanical Engineering, University of Science and Technology Beijing (USTB) , China.

 # 📝 Publications